wp-plugins/leenkme/readme.txt

 http://leenk.me/contact

 == Changelog ==
+= 1.1.2 =
+* Fixed bug causing Facebook posts to not have a "description" if there was no excerpt defined in WordPress.

 = 1.1.1 =
 * Removed unnecessary CSS and images.
 * Changed leenk.me main settings page to reduce CSS bloat.